What is NHS Continuing Healthcare?

 A member of the NHS or social services staff will carry out a brief assessment of your health needs to see if it would be appropriate to undertake a full eligibility assessment.
 This part of the process is known as the Checklist Tool.

-If the Checklist produces a positive result, you’ll be referred for a full assessment, carried out by a multi-disciplinary team (MDT) of two or more health/social care professionals.
+If the Checklist produces a positive result, you’ll be referred for a full assessment, carried out by a multidisciplinary team of two or more health or social care professionals.
 With permission, they might interview other professionals involved in your care to build up a full picture of your needs.
-Sometimes, the multi-disciplinary team will ask for more detailed specialist assessments from these professionals.
+Sometimes, the team will ask for specialist assessments from these professionals.

-The multidisciplinary team will then make a recommendation to the relevant CCG as to whether or not you have a primary health need.
-This will determine whether or not you are eligible for Continuing Healthcare.
+The multidisciplinary team will then make a recommendation to the relevant NHS Clinical Commissioning Group (CCG) as to whether you have a primary health need.
+This will determine whether you are eligible for Continuing Healthcare.